 “So what does it mean?”
 I asked.

 “I looked it up on Urban Dictionary.
+It comes from a baby calf getting the last tit on the mother cow.
 It means coming in last.
 It fits you, right?”

 “Yeah, unfortunately you’re right.”